Free Online Tutoring With No Credit Card — What Actually Exists in 2026

 The free plan includes:

-• Full adaptive AI tutoring (same CereBRO engine as paid plans)
+- Full adaptive AI tutoring (the exact same CereBRO engine used in paid plans)

 How to sign up: Visit unlockgenius.io, create an account with your email, and start immediately.
-No payment information is ever requested for the free plan.
+No payment information is ever requested.

 The catch: There isn't one.
-1 hour per month is the limit.
-If your student needs daily tutoring, you'll want a paid plan — but the free plan gives you a genuine experience of the full platform before committing.
+1 hour per month is the hard limit.
+If your student needs daily tutoring, you will eventually want a paid plan — but this gives you a genuine experience of the full platform before committing.

 2. Khan Academy — K-12 Core Content